jwnhy/jwnhy.github.io/collections/_arm/2024-4-4-android-build.md

 Most existing modules are in `./private/google-modules`.
 For now, I only know how to add a new module in this folder and its sub-folders.
 I will introduce the following contents.

-- Bazel setup
+- Bazel setup & reference other module
-- Reference other module
+- Generation of `compile_commands.json`
 - Miscellaneous

-### Bazel setup && reference other module
+### Bazel setup & reference other module

 In this example, I will introduce how to create a new module named `moye` and reference `mali_kbase` in it.
 Let's create a module in `./private/google-modules/gpu/csfparser/moye`.
 After copying your module codes into it, it should contain the following.
 Note that we need to create `BUILD.bazel`, `Kbuild`.